 The idea that small-cell foundation may limit the reproduction of Varroa mites resurfaces frequently.
-However, carefully controlled research has shown that mites may actually increase on small cell foundation.
-A carefully researched paper on the subject by Berry, Owens, and Delaplane was recently published in the journal Apidologie and can be downloaded here.
+However, some research has shown that mites may actually increase on small cell foundation.
+An insightful paper on the subject by Berry, Owens, and Delaplane was recently published in the journal Apidologie and can be downloaded here.

 In the states, small-cell foundation has cells that are 4.9 mm wide and standard foundation has cells that are 5.3 mm wide.
 But what we now call “small cell” was actually the natural cell size back in the early 1900s.
 At that time bee breeders thought that they could improve on honey bees by growing bigger bees that would produce more honey.